Making the Most out of a Rainy Day at Walt Disney World

 If you have younger children the first may be your best option.
 As any parent can tell you it is not fun having to tote around a toddler that is upset because their feet are wet.
 This afternoon shower could also be the perfect excuse to get your child to take a nap before hitting up the parks again for the evening.

 Taking shelter in gift shops is one of the most popular ways to ride out a rainstorm.
 It keeps you dry and gives you a chance to slow down the pace of the day.
 However, that being said since so many people opt to do this shops fill up quickly.
 In the heat of summer being around more people than necessary is the last thing most children want to do.
 Think about it, do you want to be stuck in a room with a bunch of sweaty and cranky people for a half hour?
 I thought not.
 Though sometimes it is impossible to avoid taking shelter during particularly bad storms.
+The one big downside is that it may encourage you to shop, and boy does Disney make that easy since they will ship everything back to your resort for free, which can be a problem is you are on a tight budget.

 Which Park Has The Best Activities For Rainy Days?